 Standard and Optional Features

-The sole option is the Bose Package, which brings a premium Bose audio system with a six-disc CD changer and SiriusXM satellite radio, Bluetooth connectivity, an auto-dimming rearview mirror and a Homelink universal transceiver.
+The Tech trim brings a navigation with 7.0-inch touchscreen, a rearview camera, Bluetooh streaming audio, a Bose audio system with SiriusXM satellite radio, an auto-dimming rearview mirror and a Homelink universal transceiver.

 Other potential cross-shopping options include slightly less handling-focused rides like the Hyundai Genesis Coupe and the Ford Mustang GT.